 The company also expanded on details on what measures they have taken into account for this issue.
 They have outlined that the ‘Kawasaki special project team’ has contacted an independent security company, and have in the meantime been applying countermeasures together.
-The investigation also showed that it is possible that data has been leaked to third-parties.
+The investigation also showed that data may have been leaked to third parties.
 In the meantime, Kawasaki Heavy is contacting all customers potentially affected by the breach.

 Kawasaki Heavy has confirmed that the breach in question was done without leaving a trace, which pointed to very sophisticated technology.
-Due to the fact that the company does handle large amounts of sensitive data such as social infrastructure-related information and personal data, they have stated that information security measures are a ‘top priority’.
+Because the company does handle large amounts of sensitive data such as social infrastructure-related information and personal data, they have stated that information security measures are a ‘top priority’.
 Further reports on the exact types and amount of data that have been leaked have not been published for the time being.